1. The Desktop Pick and places Machine

-It will be a pain to mapped out the tiny components, especially if these are polarised.
+It will be a pain to map out the tiny components, especially if these are polarized.
 The last item you would like is to transform the entire thing.

 Low-end machines, typically, don’t have auto-advance, and this suggests that you simply would need to babysit the machine while it does its job.

 4 groups of component recognition camera

 The latest desktop pick and place machine is provided by ElectronicsTalk, it is equipped with 4 units of component recognition cameras to make alignment during the process.

 The special design reduces the time of component recognition, which improves production efficiency.